daniel-blackbeard/daniel-blackbeard.github.io/content/blog/20250527_what-is-hdl.md

 As a general rule, in digital design you avoid latches as are very technology dependent on their implementation (they can be very power hungry sometimes).
 From now on let's set the rule that we will try to synthesize only flip-flops.

 ## They said HDL has intrinsic parallelism
-HLD are as much parallel as two logic gates working at the same time.
-You describe the logical circuits and nothing stops it from making two operations at the very same time (disregarding propagation delay in logic gates)
+HLD is as much parallel as two logic gates working at the same time.
+You describe the logical circuits and nothing stops it from making two operations at the very same time (disregarding propagation delay in logic gates).
+In this way, the parallelism is really explicit.

 ## So can I do a `for` loop?
 *Hardware Definition Language!*